pratyai/p3g/SYNTAX.md

 ```

 #### Loop Variable Declarations (`var`)
-All variables that will be used as iterators in `for` loops must be declared using the `var` keyword.
+All variables that will be used *exclusively* as iterators in `for` loops must be declared using the `var` keyword.
+Variables used as general symbolic constants (e.g., indices outside of a loop's direct iteration) should be declared with `sym`.

 **Syntax:**
 ```